dezeraecox-manuscripts/RAEBURN_Nuclear-versus-cytoplasmic-proteostasis/README.md

 # RAEBURN_Nuclear-versus-cytoplasmic-proteostasis

-This repository contains the analysis code associated with the **Proteostasis in Cellular Compartments** project, led by Candice Raeburn.
+This repository contains the analysis code associated with the **Organellar Proteostasis** project, led by Candice Raeburn.
 This manuscript has been submitted for publication under the title *The cytoplasmic milieu is more able to mitigate protein homeostasis imbalance than the nucleus: a prime role of the heat shock 40 and 70 chaperone system*.

-This manuscript has been submitted as a preprint via BioRxiv [here](biorxiv/link).
-A link to the final version will be provided upon publication.
+This manuscript has been submitted and a link to the final version will be provided upon publication.

 ## Prerequisites